Pylons/pyramid/docs/narr/zca.rst

 impractical due to memory constraints to run more than one Zope application per Python process.
-However, a :mod:`repoze.bfg` application may be very small and consume very little memory, so it's a reasonable goal to be able to want to run more than one BFG application per process.
+However, a :mod:`repoze.bfg` application may be very small and consume very little memory, so it's a reasonable goal to be able to run more than one BFG application per process.

 In order to make it possible to run more than one :mod:`repoze.bfg` application in a single process, :mod:`repoze.bfg` defaults to using a